AliaaYasser/AngularUserMangment/README.md

 - 1)open the cmd on the project path  then write "npm install" in the cmd
 - 2)open another cmd on the project path then write "json-server --watch db.json" Note: keep it running
 - 3)to run and view the project  write on the first cmd "ng serve -o" the project will open on your default browser
-## you must have an angular environment in ypur pc..
+## you must have an angular environment in your pc..